MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/teams-panels.md

 ### Testing

-After you've deployed Teams panels devices, you should test them.
+After you've deployed panels, you should test them.
 Check that the [features supported by Teams panels](#features-supported-by-teams-panels) are working on the deployed device.
 Try creating several meetings for various time slots via Teams app or Outlook 365 on your computer.
 Check if the panels correctly display the meeting details and availability for the scheduled meetings.
 Try using the **Reserve** button to check if you can reserve an available meeting space directly from the device.

 ## Manage Teams panels in your organization